Frequently Asked Questions

 Q: Where should I send my application documents?

 Please do not send any materials to the department unless requested by the graduate coordinator.
 You should upload all required documents to the application system.
-If you are accepted to the program, you will then be required to send or bring official transcripts within the first month of arrival.
+If you are admitted to the program, you will then be required to send or bring official transcripts within the first month of arrival.

 Q: If I’m not accepted to the PhD program, can I be considered for the MS program?